pschaeflein/BlogArticles/ImplicitFlow/article.md

 Now edit the code to include your App IDs and other details.

-* In index.1a.html, plug in your V1 client ID (the Application ID) and tenant id (like "mytenant.onmicrosoft.com)
+* In [index.1a.html](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/index.1a.html), plug in your V1 client ID (the Application ID) and tenant id (like "mytenant.onmicrosoft.com)
-* In index.2a.html, plug in your V2 client ID (the Application ID).
+* In [index.2a.html](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/index.2a.html), plug in your V2 client ID (the Application ID).
-* In the src folder, rename or copy constants.sample.ts to constants.ts, and plug in your V1 and V2 application ID's and your tenant id
+* In the [src](https://github.com/BobGerman/AADsamples/tree/master/implicitFlow/src) folder, rename or copy constants.sample.ts to constants.ts, and plug in your V1 and V2 application IDs and your tenant id

 Demos 2a and 2b require a build step to compile the TypeScript and make a webpack bundle.
 Type: